WZSR

 WZSR (105.5 FM, "Star 105.5") is a radio station broadcasting a hot adult contemporary format.
 Licensed to Woodstock, Illinois, United States, it serves Chicago's northwest suburbs.
-The station is currently owned by Alpha Media.
-The station's studios are located behind McHenry County College in Crystal Lake.
+The station is owned by Connoisseur Media.
+WZSR's studios are located behind McHenry County College in Crystal Lake.

 History

 WSTK

 The station began broadcasting on April 1, 1968, and held the call sign WSTK.
 It was owned by Angelo Joseph Salvi.
 WSTK initially aired middle of the road (MOR) and country music.
 By 1971, the station was airing a country music format full time.
 The station was taken silent in late 1973.

 WXRD

 In March 1974, the station was sold to Mal Bellairs for $95,000 and returned to the air, with its call sign changed to WXRD.
 WXRD simulcast AM 850 WIVS in the morning and aired a progressive rock format branded "The Crossroads" the remainder of the day.
 By 1980, the station had switched to a MOR format.

 In 1981, Bellairs sold the station, along with AM 850 WIVS, to Katy Communications of Elgin for $838,000.
 WXRD was refer as "X-105" ("The Star Station") in the early 1980s.
 On October 18, 1982, WXRD became an affiliate of the Satellite Music Network.
 The station then during the same time flipped to Top 40, despite its Satellite Music Network adult contemporary programming being used in its programming lineup, retaining its X-105 name.
 WXRD was also an affiliate of American Top 40 with Casey Kasem during its short Top 40 run.
-In early 1984, the station immediately switched to an adult contemporary format.
+In early 1984, the station immediately switched to an adult contemporary format, using the Satellite Music Network's StarStation format.